 If you’re using that to dictate your company-wide strategy, there’s something else I would call it: garbage.
 There’s a famous saying when it comes to that: “Garbage in, garbage out,” which is a fun way of saying “you can’t make good assessments if you’ve got bad data.”
 That’s the real reason behind why I mentioned free analytics tools secretly ruin your business: too many people rely on this misleading data, believing it to be trustworthy.

 So is Google Analytics worth it at all if the data that comes out-of-the-box isn’t all that helpful?
 Absolutely!
-It’s one the most powerful data capture platforms out there, it just needs a bit of customization.
+It’s one of the most powerful data capture platforms out there, it just needs a bit of customization.
 The good news is that there are experts out there who can help!
 Now, after that incredibly long-winded setup, here’s why investing in a fully customized analytics setup is the best decision your company can make.

 To Be Useful, Data Needs a Practical Purpose

-Even though the infinite volume of data points can cloud results, with a proper implementation, you have infinite possibility to capture useful data points.
-Not only that, but to isolate them and remove the noise.
+Even though the infinite volume of data points can cloud results, with proper implementation, you have an infinite possibility to capture useful data points.
+Not only that but to isolate them and remove the noise.
 So the question is: what do you actually care about?
 Increasing business, sure, but if your question with an out-of-the-box system is “am I increasing business,” try as you may, you won’t find the answer.
 Now imagine you actually had that ability – think of all you could do.
 What might that look like?
 What does “increasing business” truly entail in a technical sense?

 You can improve your conversion rate using analytics.